Javipro111/Javipro111/README.md

 - 👋 Hi, I’m @Javipro111
-- 👀 I’m interested in videogames and coding
+- 👀 I’m interested in programming and maths
-- 🌱 I’m currently learning css, html and js
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me javimorenocorreas@gmail.com

 <!---